Scaling SpotHero and the Future of Mobility

-There is infrastructure and insurance and regulation, For example there is this concept of “duty of care”.
-As a driver you have to do your best to keep everyone else safe.
-But what if you're a machine?
-What if you're a car being driven by an algorithm, what does duty of care look like?
+There is infrastructure, insurance and regulation.
+For example, there is this concept of “duty of care”.
+As a driver you have to do your best to keep everyone else safe, but what if you're a machine?
+What if you're a car being driven by an algorithm?
+What does duty of care look like?

-Ethically, or morally, how do we program these algorithms so if you have to make a trade off between hitting person A or person B, how do you make that decision?
-So there's some things that as a society, we have to figure out.
+Ethically, or morally, how do we program these algorithms so if you have to make a trade-off between hitting person A or person B, how do you make that decision?
+So there are some things that as a society, we have to figure out.
 That's a big one.

-I think there’s going to be use cases where autonomous vehicles make a lot of sense, but there's some where it doesn’t.
-If you're a senior citizen, part of a retirement community in a suburb of Arizona where there's not crazy things happening on the road and maybe you can't drive, autonomous vehicles are amazing.
+I think there are going to be use cases where autonomous vehicles make a lot of sense, but there are use cases where it doesn’t.
+If you're a senior citizen, part of a retirement community in a suburb of Arizona, where there aren't crazy things happening on the road and maybe you can't drive, autonomous vehicles are amazing.
 The risks are relatively low.
-But what happens when there's three feet of snow in Chicago?
+But what happens when there are three feet of snow in Chicago?
 Or you're in these places where there's real world challenges that are pretty complex.
 So those are some of the things people are thinking about.